samindaa/CarND-MPC-Project/README.md

     }
 ```

-3. The optimization objective's components have been multiplied with weights
+3. The components of the objective function have been multiplied with weights
 to keep the car within the bounds of the lane, and maintain 45 mph throughout.
 I have
-the following objective function:
+use the following objective function:

 ``` c++
     // The cost is stored is the first element of `fg`.